An Italian Feast

 If your Sunday dinners are anything like those at my house, they inevitably involve pasta with meat sauce, and maybe some ravioli or gnocchi, too.
 Food Network Magazine’s heavenly Sunday Meat Sauce With Orecchiette (pictured above) is full of robust flavors and hearty ingredients, including almost a dozen garlic cloves, authentic San Marzano tomatoes, tender beef and moist meatballs.
 Instead of resorting to spaghetti or rigatoni, give orecchiette noodles a try — the sauce perfectly coats and seeps into the underbelly of this tiny turtle shell-shaped pasta.

-Chicken Cacciatore (pictured above) is a bold, filling dish that features red wine, bell pepper and fresh cremini mushrooms.
-“Cacciatore” means “hunter” in Italian, so this recipe, from Cooking Channel’s Kelsey Nixon, is meant to be simple to prepare and rustic — bone-in, skin-on chicken pieces are just fine.
+Chicken Cacciatore is a bold, filling dish that features red wine, bell pepper and fresh cremini mushrooms.
+“Cacciatore” means “hunter” in Italian, so this recipe is meant to be simple to prepare and rustic — bone-in, skin-on chicken pieces are just fine.
 Don’t let that delectable sauce go to waste; sop it up with crusty bread or serve this dish atop smooth polenta or noodles.

-Unlike an antipasto tray, which is fairly straightforward and light, Arancini (pictured above) are the epitome of appetizer indulgence.
-From Cooking Channel’s David Rocco comes crispy, golden spheres filled with leftover risotto and mozzarella cheese that have been coated in bread crumbs then fried.
-The secret to forming the rice balls is to work the risotto around a few cubes of cheese, so that when fried, the cheese won’t ooze out.
+Unlike an antipasto tray, which is fairly straightforward and light, Arancini are the epitome of appetizer indulgence.
+From Food Network Kitchens comes crispy, golden spheres filled with leftover risotto and mozzarella cheese that have been coated in bread crumbs then fried.
+The secret to forming the rice balls is to work the risotto around the cheese mixture, so that when fried, the cheese won’t ooze out.
 Though deliciously decadent by themselves, I prefer arancini with a spoonful of meat sauce and a sprinkle of nutty Parmesan cheese on top.

 Though many Americans enjoy a salad before their main meal, Europeans do so afterwards, as greens and vinaigrette are said to aid in digestion.
 Giada’s Italian Caesar Salad With Polenta Croutons is a dressed up version of the restaurant favorite.
 She arranges sun-dried tomatoes and crunchy pine nuts atop lightly charred romaine, drizzles the plate with a Dijon-garlic-anchovy mixture then dots it with fried polenta croutons.

 What’s dinner without a slice of something sweet to follow it?
-Tiramisu is a quintessential Italian dessert and this recipe for Nonna’s Tiramisu from Food.com serves up the real deal, complete with ladyfingers (oval-shaped biscuits), just-brewed espresso and sweet mascarpone cheese.
-This is one dish that only improves with age, so there’s no harm in preparing it a few days before serving.
+Tiramisu is a quintessential Italian dessert and this recipe serves up the complete package, complete with ladyfingers (oval-shaped biscuits), espresso and sweet mascarpone cheese.
+This is one dish that only improves with age, so it's better to prepare it a few hours before serving.
 The ladyfingers will absorb that warm espresso flavor, become soft and meld perfectly with the creamy mascarpone.

 Visit Food Network to find more recipes and Italian Cooking Basics.